Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Everything with a '*' next to it is being worked on.

-- Swimming
+- Abilities: swim, lift, sword, run, etc.*

-- Save Game
+- Save Game*

 - Title screen